 The SPGA shall within five days after receipt of an application for a special permit transmit one copy of such application and accompanying site pan to the following Town agencies: Conservation Commission, Town Engineer, Planning Board/Town Planner, Board of Health, Building Inspector, Fire Department, Police Department, and Sewer & Water Commission.
-Said Town agencies may, in their discretion, investigate the application and report in writing their recommendations to the SPGA as they deem appropriate and shall send copies thereof to the SPGA and to the application within 35 days of receipt by such agency of said special permit application from the SPGA shall be deemed lack of opposition thereto.
+Said Town agencies may, in their discretion, investigate the application and report in writing their recommendations to the SPGA as they deem appropriate and shall send copies thereof to the SPGA and to the applicant; provided, however, that failure of any such agency to make recommendations on a special permit application within 35 days of receipt by such agency of said special permit application from the SPGA shall be deemed lack of opposition thereto.